Numerical analysis of heat transport in classical one-dimensional systems: Pseudo-normal conductivity

 \section{Pseudo-normal conductivity}

+Nearly integrable systems represent a class of models which, surprisingly, seem to exhibit normal conductivity~\cite{Iacobucci2010,Chen2014,Zhao2018}.
+An explanation of this anomaly was given in Ref.~\cite{Lepri2020}, by arguing that in such systems, the heat resistance can be approximately expressed as the sum of two contributions: (i) a kinetic term arising from the propagation of phonon-like modes; (ii) a hydrodynamic term, responsible for the asymptotic divergence of the conductivity.
+Here, I review the method, underlining the relevant conceptual assumptions.

-Among the claims of normal conductivity published in the literature, the most surprising are perhaps those which concern nearly integrable systems~\cite{Iacobucci2010,Chen2014,Zhao2018}.
-The puzzle was solved in Ref.~\cite{Lepri2020}, by arguing that in such systems, for not too large chain lengths, the heat resistance can be approximately expressed as the sum of two contributions \be R = R_0\left(1 + \frac{ L}{\it l}\right) \ee where $R_0$ can be interpreted as a contact resistance, while $\it l$ is the MFP of the phonons (or, more in general, the modes which transport energy).
-Roughly speaking, for $L \ll{\it l}$ the behavior is ballistic, i.e. the resistance and thus the flux is independent of $L$.
-For $L\gg{\it l}$, the system operates in the diffusive regime, characterized by a constant conductivity.
+The simplest description of the kinetic channel is, in terms of the effective resistance, \be R_{kin} = R_0\left(1 + \frac{ L}{\it l}\right) \; . \ee Here $R_0$ can be interpreted as a contact resistance, due to the impedence mismatch between the thermal bath and the physical system (see also~\cite{Aoki01}); $\it l$ is, instead, the MFP of the phonons.
+For $L \ll{\it l}$, the behavior is ballistic, i.e. the resistance and hence the flux is independent of $L$.
+For $L\gg{\it l}$, the system operates in the diffusive regime, characterized by a resistance proportional to the system length.